 History

 Organized on New Year’s Eve 1871, First Presbyterian Church has for nearly 150 years been a beacon of Christian faith and hope where “cross the crowded ways of life” in downtown Durham.
-Its first frame house of worship opened at the corner of Second (Roxboro) and Main streets in 1876, to be supplanted in 1890 by a larger steepled brick edifice needed to accommodate a growing congregation drawn from the residents of the burgeoning industrial city of the New South.
-An emphasis on spirituality, guided after 1880 by full-time resident ministers beginning with Henry T. Darnall, combined with reform of the secular environment as well as with evangelizing local tobacco and textile workers.
+Its first frame house of worship opened at the corner of Second (Roxboro) and Main streets in 1876.
+That building was supplanted in 1890 by a larger steepled brick edifice needed to accommodate a growing congregation drawn from the residents of the burgeoning industrial city of the New South.
+An emphasis on spirituality, guided by full-time resident ministers beginning with Henry T. Darnall (1880-1893) and Lennox B. Turnbull (1894-1901), combined with reform of the secular environment as well as with evangelizing local tobacco and textile workers.
 The church’s mill missions vastly expanded Presbyterianism in Durham.
-Its Pearl Mill Chapel became Trinity Avenue Presbyterian Church.
-West Durham Chapel at Erwin Mills became Blacknall Memorial, and Edgemont Chapel became Fuller Memorial.
+Its Pearl Mill Chapel became Trinity Avenue Presbyterian Church; West Durham Chapel at Erwin Mills became Blacknall Memorial; and Edgemont Chapel became Fuller Memorial.
 The first church-sponsored foreign mission was planted in 1895 in central Brazil, followed by another at Soonchun, Korea, and others in Africa and Cuba.

-The church grew during the pastorate of Edward Leyburn (1902-19) by virtue of the generosity of tobacco and textile magnate George Watts, in accordance with his religious life priorities: Sunday School (1913); the present sanctuary (1916); the present church house (1923).
-The enhanced physical plant became a hub of the city’s religious life during the ministry of David Scanlon (1921-1938) when temperance, biological evolution and economic depression became central issues, as did democratization of church government.
-World War II and the postwar period found the church led by Kelsey Regen (1941-1960) and church hostess Clara P. Matthis. shepherding the congregation through a strife-torn world and reaching out to a flood of soldiers from nearby Camp Butner.
-Peace found democratic tides coursing through the flagship church when the Session in 1954 overtured Granville Presbytery to endorse ordination and installation of women as elders and deacons.
-The challenge of racial integration led the church to seat all who sought to worship, an enduring commitment to inclusion and hospitality to people of different races, nationalities, gender, and sexual orientation.
+The church grew during the pastorate of Edward Leyburn (1902-1919) benefitted by the generosity of tobacco and textile magnate George Washington Watts, in accordance with his religious life priorities: Sunday School (1913); the present sanctuary (1916); and the present church house (1923).
+The enhanced physical plant became a hub of the city’s religious life during the ministry of David Scanlon (1921-1938) when temperance, biological evolution, and economic depression became central issues, as did democratization of church government.
+World War II and the postwar period found the church led briefly by John H. Marion (1938-1940) followed by Kelsey Regen (1941-1960) and church hostess Clara P. Matthis (1940-1969).
+They shepherded the congregation through a strife-torn world and reached out to a flood of soldiers from nearby Camp Butner.
+Peace found democratic tides coursing through the flagship church.
+The Session in 1954 overtured Granville Presbytery to endorse ordination and installation of women as Ruling Elders and Deacons more than a decade before the Presbyterian Church in the United States approved women as church leaders.
+The challenge of racial integration led the church in 1955 to seat all who sought to worship, an enduring commitment to inclusion and hospitality to people of different races, nationalities, genders, and sexual orientations.

-Industrial decline, urban demolition-renewal, and suburbanization challenged the downtown church and confronted it with a hard choice: retain its historic sacred space in the urban public square or migrate to the hinterlands.
-The decision was made to stay at the corner of Roxboro and Main–thus, the often-read statement about First Presbyterian Church: “Downtown by history and by choice.”
+Industrial decline, urban demolition-renewal, and suburbanization challenged the downtown church and confronted it with a hard choice: retain its historic sacred space in the urban public square or migrate to the suburbs.
+The decision was made to stay at the corner of Roxboro and Main streets, which led to the oft quoted statement about First Presbyterian Church: “Downtown by history and by choice.”
 Completion of the Christian Education Building in 1964 attested to the congregation’s resolve to proclaim Christ’s presence in a changing city.
-Pastor David Currie (1963-68) promoted a broad-based urban mission outreach.
+Pastor David Currie (1963-1968) came to the pulpit during a decade marked by the tumult of an unpopular war in Vietnam, civil rights protests, and dramatic cultural changes.
+He promoted a broad-based urban mission outreach including vigorous efforts to improve race relations in the Durham community as manifested by the Session’s reception in 1964 of the first Black member of the congregation in the modern era.

-A new day dawned in February 2016 when the congregation called its first woman senior minister, Mindy L. Douglas.
-She thereafter led a church seeking to make a difference by raising a voice in the public square that echoed the inclusive and non-judgmental love of Christ in congregational worship, Christian education, and service to the city and its people, hallmarks of a commitment that led Judea Reform’s former Rabbi, John Friedman, to praise First Presbyterian Church as “the central religious address in Durham.”
+A new day dawned in February 2016 when the congregation called its first senior pastor in 33 years and its first woman senior minister, Mindy L. Douglas.
+She was joined by Associate Ministers Mitzi Lesher-Thomas (2020-2022), John Weicher (2019-) and Esther Hethcox (2022-) She thereafter led a church seeking to make a difference by raising a voice in the public square that echoed the inclusive and non-judgmental love of Christ in congregational worship, Christian education, and service to the city and its people, hallmarks of a commitment that led Judea Reform’s former Rabbi, John Friedman, to praise First Presbyterian Church as “the central religious address in Durham.”

 Click here to see our Sesquicentennial Snapshots